Winter road trips are a lot of fun. But throw in those snowy conditions, and packing can seem like a huge task!

 Well, different layers perform different functions.

 Whereas one big chunky sweater is only good for keeping you warm, a system of layering is multi-functional.
-As a general rule, your base-layer will wick moisture away from your body, your mid-layer provides insulation, and your outer-layer (or shell) keeps out wind and water.
+As a general rule, your base layer will wick moisture away from your body, your mid-layer provides insulation, and your outer layer (or shell) keeps out wind and water.

 The Winter Clothing Packing List

 This part of the packing list is totally customizable.

 The key is to adjust your clothes packing list depending on what you plan to do.

-It’s now time to load up the bags and pack the car with all those Winter essentials.
+It’s now time to load up the bags and pack the car with all those winter essentials.
 Use this article as your extensive packing list and get everything ready to go.